 • Products manufactured from Dynasty Tiletop ans RCI are all certified "it is a product made in Thailand" from the Federatin of Thai industries from the policy of the Ministry of Finance and the Federation of industries that encourage both the public and private sectors turned to use products made in Thailand Strengthen Thai entrepreneurs and raise MiT standard (Made in Thailand).

-Thailand's Top Corporate Brand 2023 award in the construction materials category.
-Organized by the Faculty of Commerce and Accountancy Chulalongkorn University.
+Thailand's Top Corporate Brand 2024 Award in the Construction Materials category, organized by the Faculty of Commerce and Accountancy, Chulalongkorn University, for the second consecutive year.